knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 **Access do the dataset**

-To have full access to this corpus, please send an e-mail with your name, affiliation and research summary to:barros@informatik.uni-hamburg.de
+To have full access to this corpus, please send an e-mail with your name, affiliation and research summary to: pablovin @ gmail.com

 **License**